jordaninjohnson/ReadMe-Generator/README.md

 <h1>Description</h1>

-This is an Awesome README Generator using Node.js!
+This is an Awesome README Generator using Node.js.
+Use this application to create a great README template for any project!
 Example of output in Assets folder.
 <h1>Table of Contents</h1>

 <ul>